Learn to Hunt

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Contact Information by County

 General Permit #5 (GP #5) authorizes discharges from facilities primarily engaged in mining or quarrying to waters throughout the State of Iowa.
-GP #5 became effective on July 20, 2011.
+GP #5 was reissued on July 20, 2021.
 The types of discharges authorized under GP #5 include:

 The facilities covered by General Permit #5 may be primarily engaged in mining or quarrying the following:

 The reissued version of GP #5 became effective on July 20, 2021.

 Changes to this version of the permit included formatting, additional definitions, minor revisions to simplify and clarify the permit language, and the inclusion of applicable state rules.
 The permit definition for “Waters of the United States” was updated to reference the June 22, 2020, federal definition.
 This is the effective date of the final Navigable Waters Protection Rule published by the U.S. EPA.